-But as I study Jesus’ teaching, I’ve come to realise that Melinda was singing correctly all the time.
+But as I study Jesus’ teaching, I’ve come to realize that Melinda was singing correctly all the time.
 Because Jesus also indicates that discipleship means there is a cross to bear.
 All too often the cross becomes for us just an historic symbol.
 One day a North American minister was showing a foreign visitor his newly built church building.
 Outside, a spotlight illuminated a huge cross on the steeple.
 The pastor boasted, “That cross alone cost us $10,000.”

 The visitor looked at him quizzically and replied, “Where I come from, Christians can get them for free!”

 A Canadian Christian aid worker was overwhelmed at the enormous need among the believers of southern Sudan.
 He recalls some children in a village wearing nothing but hand carved bone crosses fashioned in necklaces around their necks.
 He pointed to the cross on one emaciated child and questioned her with hand motions.
 She smiled broadly, took off the necklace and handed it to him.